Olivia Williams

-Olivia Haigh Williams (born 26 July 1968) is a British actress who has appeared in British and American films and television.

-After studying drama at the Bristol Old Vic Theatre School for two years followed by three years at the Royal Shakespeare Company, her first significant screen role was as Jane Fairfax in the British television film Emma (1996), based on Jane Austen's novel.
+Olivia Haigh Williams (born 26 July 1968) is an English actress who appears in British and American films and television.
+Williams studied drama at the Bristol Old Vic Theatre School for two years followed by three years at the Royal Shakespeare Company.
+Her first significant screen role was as Jane Fairfax in the British television film Emma (1996), based on Jane Austen's novel.

 She made her film debut in 1997's The Postman, followed by Rushmore (1998) and The Sixth Sense (1999).
-Williams then appeared in several British films, including Lucky Break (2001), The Heart of Me (2002) and An Education (2009).
-In 2010, she won acclaim for her performance as Ruth Lang in Roman Polanski's The Ghost Writer.
-From 2017 to 2019, she played Emily Silk on the science fiction television series Counterpart.
-In 2022, Williams portrayed Camilla Parker Bowles in the Netflix historical drama The Crown in its fifth season, a role she is set to reprise in its sixth and final season.
+Williams also acted in the British films Lucky Break (2001), The Heart of Me (2002) and An Education (2009).
+She continued acting in films such as The Ghost Writer (2010), Hanna (2011), Anna Karenina (2012), Hyde Park on Hudson (2012), Sabotage (2014), Maps to the Stars (2014), Victoria & Abdul (2017), and The Father (2020).

+From 2017 to 2019, she played Emily Silk in the science fiction television series Counterpart.
+From 2022 to 2023, Williams portrayed Camilla Parker Bowles in Netflix's historical drama The Crown in its final two seasons.

 Early life

 Williams was born in North London.
 Both her parents are barristers.

-Williams was educated at South Hampstead High School, an independent school for girls in Hampstead in north London, followed by Newnham College, Cambridge, from which she graduated with a degree in English literature.
+Williams was educated at South Hampstead High School, an independent school for girls in Hampstead in north London, and Newnham College, Cambridge, where she graduated with a degree in English literature.
 She then studied drama at the Bristol Old Vic Theatre School for two years and spent three years at the Royal Shakespeare Company.

 Career

 After graduation, Williams worked with the Royal Shakespeare Company in both Stratford-upon-Avon and London.
-In 1995, she toured the United States in a production of Shakespeare's Richard III starring Ian McKellen.
+In 1995, she toured the United States in the National Theatre production of Shakespeare's Richard III starring Ian McKellen.
 Her first significant appearance before the cameras was as Jane Fairfax in the British TV film Emma (1996), based on Jane Austen's 1816 novel.

+Williams made her film debut in the 1997 movie The Postman, after doing a screen test for Kevin Costner.
+She later won the lead role of Rosemary Cross in Wes Anderson's Rushmore (1998).
+She then starred as Bruce Willis' wife in the blockbuster The Sixth Sense (1999), a film she would later parody during her brief appearance in the British sitcom Spaced.